kirankumar-Matham96/chat-app/README.md

-1. Check time format
+1. Check time format (rewrite the dummy json to format time and date)
+2. From the container, check if the messages are consecutive.
+If consecutive then, less space.
+If not more space.
-2. Add member to a group
+3. Add member to a group
-3. Documentation
+4. Documentation
-4. Readme
+5. Readme

 # Getting Started with Create React App